-Even if you’re a longtime Mac user, there might be a few things that are different for a refurbished MacBook.
+Even if you’re a longtime Mac user, there might be a few things that are different on a refurbished MacBook.
 That’s because refurbished Macs come with certain specificities (e.g. keyboard configuration, reinstalling macOS) that are different in their second life.

 Some keyboard buttons type the wrong letters

-To see which layout your Mac is currently using, go to the Apple menu > System Preferences, click “Keyboard”, and then click “Input Sources”.
-If your keyboard is not set to your desired language, browse through the list of all available keyboard layouts by clicking the “+” button or selecting “Other Input Sources”.
+To see which layout your Mac is currently using, go to the Apple menu > "System Preferences" > “Keyboard” > “Input Sources”.
+If your keyboard is not set to your desired language, browse through the list of all available keyboard layouts by selecting the “+” button or selecting “Other Input Sources”.

 Some keys are not working properly or are hard to press

-Apple has determined that a small percentage of the keyboards in certain MacBook, MacBook Air, and MacBook Pro models may exhibit one or more of the following behaviors: letters or characters repeat unexpectedly, letters or characters do not appear, key(s) feel "sticky" or do not respond in a consistent manner when pressed.
+Apple has determined that a small percentage of the keyboards in certain MacBook, MacBook Air, and MacBook Pro models may have one or more of the following behaviors: letters or characters repeat unexpectedly, letters or characters do not appear, key(s) feel "sticky" or do not respond in a consistent manner when pressed.

 If any of these sounds familiar, check if your computer model is eligible for the Keyboard Service Program to get your keyboard examined and possibly replaced.

-- Disconnect and reconnect the keyboard.
+Step 1.
+Disconnect and reconnect the keyboard.
 Make sure the connector is completely inserted into the port.

-Your password is not recognized when logging in
+Your password isn't recognized when logging in

 This might be due to a keyboard issue.
 The good news is that it’s easy to troubleshoot — just follow the steps below.

-This is a QWERTY US (ANSI Layout)
+QWERTY US (ANSI layout)

-This is a QWERTY UK/International (ISO Layout)
+QWERTY UK/International (ISO layout)

 The MacBook is asking for a password I don’t have